diarmuidoconnor/ewd-module-2025/topic08/topic.md

 # Web APIs

-This topic explores API design using the OpenAPI specification.
+This topic explores We APIs and introduces API Dev using Node.